bilias/rqwatch/README.md

 stress on the database.

 ### Redis Caching
-- Redis Session support (+ sentinel)
+- Session support (+ sentinel)
-- Redis Config caching
+- Config caching
-- Redis Rspamd stats caching
+- Rspamd statistics caching
-- Redis DNS caching
+- DNS lookups caching
+- Login throttling
-- Redis spooling of mail metadata when DB refused a write
+- Spooling of mail metadata when DB refused a write

 ## API for Rspamd - RSPAMD API (metadata_importer)
 - Mail metadata and raw email (depending on configuration) is inserted to database and local storage, using the metadata_exporter plugin of Rspamd